How harmful are synthetic and plastic fibres to our health?

 A recent University of Birmingham study using lab-grown human skin tissue demonstrated that up to 13.5% of PFOA and nearly 60% of certain short-chain PFAS were absorbed through skin within hours - challenging assumptions that PFAS exposure through skin is negligible.

-Wear trials have detected trace transfer of chemicals, such as dyes and finishes, from textiles to skin during normal use and sweating.
+Human wear trials have detected trace transfer of chemicals, such as dyes and finishes, from textiles to skin during normal use and sweating.
 How much transfers depends on fabric type, chemical, heat, contact time, and sweating patterns.

-3. Biomonitoring confirms plastics and particles in humans
+1. Biomonitoring confirms plastics and particles in humans

-4. Animal trials on polyester and reproductive hormones
+1. Animal trials on polyester and reproductive hormones

 A separate trial with male dogs showed a significant drop in sperm count and increased abnormalities in those wearing polyester, some of which were not fully reversible.

-5. Reviews recognise dermal uptake as credible
+1. Reviews recognise dermal uptake

-Choose untreated or certified low-toxicity textiles for areas in direct contact with the skin (look for GOTS, OEKO‑TEX®, bluesign).
+1. Choose untreated or certified low-toxicity textiles for areas in direct contact with the skin (look for GOTS, OEKO‑TEX®, bluesign).

-Avoid PFAS-based finishes, such as stain- or water-resistant coatings, unless a brand clearly states they’re PFAS-free.
+2. Avoid PFAS-based finishes, such as stain- or water-resistant coatings, unless a brand clearly states they’re PFAS-free.

 References